 There are a number of ways the sciatic nerve can become irritated or injured and cause discomfort, leading to a need for sciatica pain treatment.

 A herniated disc, also commonly referred to as a slipped disc, refers to when the soft, spongy disc that separates two vertebrae slips or is otherwise forced out of place.
 When this occurs, the disc can put pressure on a nearby nerve, causing significant pain and discomfort.
 A herniated disc that occurs in the lower back may lead to sciatica.
-The herniated disc may bulge out of its normal positioning, but it can also rupture and the disc material puts pressure on the sciatic nerve.
+Ask us about non-surgical Spinal Decompression treatment and SoftWave stem cell therapy.
+The herniated disc may bulge out of its normal position, but it can also rupture, and the disc puts pressure on the sciatic nerve.
 A sudden or unexpected injury to the lower back can also cause a herniated disc and sciatica, such as improper lifting or a car accident.
+Ask us about our non-surgical Spinal Decompression treatment at our Disc Centers Of America Office.

 Some risk factors can increase your chances of developing or experiencing sciatica, such as age and weight.
 General wear and tear on the body as we age can lead to herniated discs and degenerative disc disease, among other causes.
 Excess body weight can put additional stress on the spine, leaving it more susceptible to sciatica.
 Sciatica is also more common among people in certain occupations that require more lifting, twisting, and continual wear and tear on the lower back.
 Sitting or standing for long periods of time can also contribute to sciatica.